 OPERATION COBRA, the breakout from Normandy, began with American and British heavy bombers blowing a hole in the German lines.
 Although some bombs fell short and killed American troops, these attacks utterly devastated the German defenders.

 Major General Matthew Ridgway:

 D-Day 82nd Airborne Division Commander

-During the Korean War, Gen Ridgway succeeded Gen Douglas MacArthur in commanding United Nations forces.
-In 1953, Gen Ridgway became the US Army Chief of Staff and retired in 1955.
+During the Korean War, General Ridgway succeeded General Douglas MacArthur in commanding United Nations forces.
+In 1953, General Ridgway became the US Army Chief of Staff and retired in 1955.

-(photo of Major General Ridgeway in Sicily in 1943)
+(photo of Major General Ridgway in Sicily in 1943)

 Chaplain Major George Wood, 82nd Airborne Division